sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/RunsExperimentalApi.md

 > List&lt;Tag&gt; addTags(projectId, objectId, tag)

-Add tags to an object in the project
+&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Add tags to an object in the project

-Add tags to an object in the project.   &lt;p&gt;  &lt;h2&gt;EXPERIMENTAL&lt;/h2&gt;  This endpoint is experimental and not part of the stable API specification.
-This endpoint can change at any time, even in minor updates.  &lt;/p&gt;   Add tags to an object in the project.
-Tags with the same category name will be overwritten.
+&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Add tags to an object in the project.
+Tags with the same category name will be overwritten.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
+This endpoint can change at any time, even in minor updates.&lt;/p&gt;

 ### Example